Chris Kiffin: San Francisco 49ers

 In 2018, Kiffin was hired by the San Francisco 49ers as their pass rush specialist coach under head coach Kyle Shanahan.

 Cleveland Browns

 On February 13, 2020, Kiffin was hired by the Cleveland Browns as their defensive line coach under head coach Kevin Stefanski.
-Following the 2021 season, Kiffin left the Browns coaching staff to join the coaching staff at Ole Miss.
-However, on February 10, 2022, Kiffin left Ole Miss to return to the Browns and take his former coaching role.
+After the 2021 season, Kiffin left the Browns coaching staff to join the coaching staff at Ole Miss.
+However, on February 10, 2022, Kiffin left Ole Miss returning to the Browns as a defensive line coach.

 Houston Texans

-On February 14, 2023, Kiffin left the Cleveland Browns to become the linebackers coach with the Houston Texans.
+On February 14, 2023, Kiffin left the Cleveland Browns to become a linebackers coach with the Houston Texans.
+Kiffin was fired a year later and replaced by Billy Davis.

+Ole Miss

+On August 25, 2024, Kiffin joined the Ole Miss coaching staff as an analyst.
+In 2025, he became the defensive line coach and the recruiting coordinator of the defense.

 Personal life

-Chris is the son of longtime National Football League defensive coordinator Monte Kiffin and the younger brother of the University of Mississippi (Ole Miss) head coach Lane Kiffin Chris and his wife, Angela, have four children: daughters, Bella, Grace and Taylor, and son, Christian.
-A native of Tampa, Florida, Chris played defensive tackle at Colorado State.
+Chris Kiffin is the son of longtime National Football League defensive coordinator Monte Kiffin and his older brother is the University of Mississippi (Ole Miss) head coach Lane.
+Chris and his wife, Angela, have four children: daughters, Bella, Grace and Taylor, and a son, Christian.
+A native of Tampa, Florida, Chris played defensive tackle for Colorado State University.